Alexufo27/OfficeDocs-SkypeForBusiness/Teams/rooms/android-migration-guide.md

    ![Screenshot of AOSP enrollment profile.](media/android-migration-guide/aosp-enrollment-profile.png)

 > [!NOTE]
 > An expired enrollment token prevents devices from completing a successful sign-in and blocks new devices from enrolling.
+There can only be one Teams AOSP enrollment profile per tenant.

 6. Select **Next**.
 7. Review the profile and then select **Create**.